-• To approves the payment of cash dividends for the following preferred shares for the third quarter of 2016 as follows: 2 nd Tranche: Shares Record Date Payment Date Interest Rate Per Annum PNXP November 24 , 2016 December 20, 2016 8.25% 3 rd Tranche : PNX3A PNX3B November 23, 2016 November 23, 2016 December 19, 2016 December 19, 2016 7.427 % 8.1078% Company's 2 nd FURTHER, that the af Tranche Preferred shares s ranche on September 16, 2 shall be payable on Sept FUEL TO SPU 2017, that if n the bidding of SUPPL JG POWER PLANTS A awarded the tender shall ation.
-ND BARGES for the Calendar Year Power Corporation.
-To deposit any of its funds in Asia United Bank and/or any of its branches, and said Bank is hereby authorized to pay, encash or otherwise honor and charge to this Corporation any and all checks, bills of exchange, orders or other instruments for the payment of money or withdrawal of funds, including those which may cause overdraft, when signed, made, drawn, accepted or indorsed on behalf or in the name of this Corporation.
+• To approves the payment of cash dividends for the following preferred shares for the third quarter of 2016 as follows: 2 nd Tranche: Shares Re ecord Date Payment Date Interest Rate Per Annum PNXP No ovember 24 , 2016 December 20, 2016 8.25% - 3 rd Tranche: ovember 23, 2016 ovember 23, 2016 December 19, 2016 7.427 % December 19, 2016 8.1078% Company's 2 nd Tranc rementioned cash dividends for the all be payable on September 20, 2016 116.
+FUEL TO SPUG PO OWER PLANTS AN AND DELIVERY OF OIL-BASED D BARGES for the Calendar Year nter into a contract with the National • To deposit any of its funds in Asia United Bank and/or any of its branches, and said Bank is hereby authorized to pay, encash or otherwise honor and charge to this Corporation any and all checks, bills of exchange, orders or other instruments for the payment of money or withdrawal of funds, including those which may cause overdraft, when signed, made, drawn, accepted or indorsed on behalf or in the name of this Corporation.
 To apply, transact, negotiate and process pertinent documents and permits with various government entities/offices relative to the construction (design, civil, electrical and mechanical) of commercial and retail operation, within the Islands of Mindanao.
-04 Dec 2016 To apply, transact, negotiate and process pertinent documents and permits with various government entities/offices relative to the construction (design, civil, electrical and mechanical) of commercial and retail operations, within the Islands of Visayas. (design, civil, 05 Dec 2016 To apply, transa Electric Comp private and gov connection with Stations in the I RESOLVED F M. GONZALE of the said Co act, process and claim el- any, Inc. (PECO), and ernment entities including the construction and bus sland of Panay, Negros, Ph URTHER, as it is hereby S to the above powers an orporation all transaction t and other private entities rity.
-(2) other permits necess business permit for the iness operation of Phoe illippines. resolved to authorize M A and thereby to execute and s and negotiations with ary with any year 2017 in nix Fuels Life ARIA IZABEL d sign in behalf n said locale Unleaded Gase and in connecti Visayas, RICI designated repro- to do, execute Corporation in do if personally satisfying and o in the bidding of Supp bline Requirements to the on therewith hereby appo HARD C. TIANSAY , essentative of the Corporati and perform any and all the bidding as fully and et present, with full power o confirming all that the sa e by virtue hereof. e CITY GOVERNMEN int its Asst.
-Vice Presid acting as the duly a on and granted full powe acts necessary and/or to fectively as the said Cor f substitution and revocat T OF CEBU; ent for Sales- uthorized and r and authority represent the poration might ion and hereby
+04 Dec 2016 To apply, transact, negotiate and process pertinent documents and permits with various government entities/offices relative to the construction (design, civil, electrical and mechanical) of commercial and retail operations, within the Islands of Visayas.
+05 Dec 2016 To apply, transact, process and claim electrical power connection with Panay Electric Company, Inc. (PECO), and (2) other permits necessary with any private and government entities including business permit for the year 2017 in connection with the construction and business operation of Phoenix Fuels Life Stations in the Island of Panay, Negros, Philippines.
+RESOLVED FURTHER, as it is hereby resolved to authorize MARIA IZABEL M. GONZALES to the above powers and thereby to execute and sign in behalf of the said Corporation all transactions and negotiations with said locale government unit and other private entities in order to execute and implement the foregoing authority. • To participate in the bidding of Supply and Delivery Diesel Fuel and/or Unleaded Gasoline Requirements to the CITY GOVERNMENT OF CEBU; and in connection therewith hereby appoint its Asst.
+Vice President for Sales-Visayas, RICHARD C. TIANSAY, acting as the duly authorized and designated representative of the Corporation and granted full power and authority to do, execute and perform any and all acts necessary and/or to represent the Corporation in the bidding as fully and effectively as the said Corporation might do if personally present, with full power of substitution and revocation and hereby satisfying and confirming all that the said representatives shall lawfully do or cause to be done by virtue hereof.